prof-rossetti/gwu-badm-2301-201509/README.md

 Each assignment carries a suggested delivery date to help students manage their time.
  In some cases, assignment delivery dates are not flexible.

+Assignments submitted by the delivery date will receive instructor feedback within a reasonable amount of time (roughly one or two weeks following the delivery date).

 ### Communication and Collaboration

 To ensure students receive sufficient instructional support